 Skip to Content

-How To Make A Beautiful Decoupage Shell Dish
+How to Create Beautiful Decoupage Shell Dishes Easily

 A Lovely Decoupage Gift Idea

-I love how the little shell dishes have turned out and I think they would make a lovely gift.
-There is one on my bedside table, I use it to place my rings in at night.
+I love how the little shell dishes have turned out, and I think they would make a lovely gift.
+I have one on my bedside table; I use it to place my rings at night.
+This project is versatile, whether you’re making jewellery dishes, trinket dishes, or simply enhancing the inside of a shell with decorative paper.

-• Scallop shells – My local supermarket sells a frozen Coquille St Jacques dish.
-Not only do I love the dish but it is served in large scallop shells.
+• Scallop shells—My local supermarket sells a frozen Coquille St Jacques dish.
+I love the dish, and it is served in large scallop shells.
 I keep the shells for crafting.
-If you don’t happen to eat scallops you can buy the shells online.
+If you don’t happen to eat scallops, you can buy the shells online.
+Large oyster shells would work well too.

 Scallop shells